wp-plugins/edd-thirdparty-bloglink/readme.txt

 **How to istall the plugin:**

 1. Upload this plugin to the `/wp-content/plugins/` directory and unzip it, or simply upload the zip file within your WordPress installation.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-Or (within a multisite network) you may now Network Activate it.
 3. Follow the instructions provided to use the code in your theme or `functions.php` file.

 Or, you can just install it with WordPress by going to Plugins, then click Add New and type in the plugin's name "EDD Third Party and Blog Link".